Socially Distanced Remote Power Management

 5) Allow for greater capacity planning and utilization of the electrical system

-For many Server Technology customers, the use of intelligent PDUs has allowed the distanced environment we are all working in.
+For many Server Technology customers, the use of intelligent PDUs has allowed the distanced environment we are all working in to run effectively.
 Intelligent PDUs combine power distribution, power control, and data collection within a single unit.
 They supply more power to more devices while providing key information.
-For more about putting remote power management to work for you, visit this area of the Servertech website for details.
+For more about putting remote power management to work for you, visit Server Technology's Remote Power Management Solutions page.